-I am Lecturer in the Informatics and Interactions department of Aix-Marseille University and a researcher in the CaNa team of the LIS laboratory.
-Earlier on I did my Ph.D in Theoretical Quantum Physics, in the Theoretical Astrophysics Laboratory (LERMA), at the Université Pierre et Marie Curie under the supervision of Fabrice Debbasch (UPMC) and Marc E. Brachet (ENS), before I did my post-doc at IFIC in Valencia.
-My research activities take place in discrete mathematics and theoretical computer science and deals with quantum cellular automata, simulations, models and applications to theoretical physics.
-Get in touch!
+I am Lecturer in the Informatics and Interactions department of Aix Marseille University and a researcher in the CaNa team of the LIS laboratory.
+I got my HDR in Computer Science at AMU and earlier on I did my Ph.D in Theoretical Quantum Physics at the Université Pierre et Marie Curie (Sorbonne).

 ( 01 )

 Geodesic Quantum Walk

 Geodesic Quantum Walks represent a new and very general class of discrete time discrete space systems which is capable to flatten any curved triangulation onto a flat circuit with inhomogeneous gates.
 Relevant for both modeling and simulating quantum transport on curved discret structures as fullerene molecules, this could introduce new quantum curved space optimisation methods.

 February 9th, 2022 Scientific Report 12, Article number: 2198

 A discrete relativistic spacetime formalism for 1 + 1-QED with continuum limits